Architect Sarah in gruelling charity challenge

 Published on: 31st August 2017

-Sarah is part of the inspiring 2Fingers2MND team, which has so far raised more than £65,000 for the charity, which funds and promotes global research into the disease.
+Sarah is part of the inspiring 2Fingers2MND team, which has collectively raised almost £75,000 for the charity, which funds and promotes global research into the disease.
 It also provides support and care for people with MND, their families and carers.

 The course of the disease was swift and cruel.
 Within five months, Dave was unable to use his hands; after nine months, he'd lost the ability to walk.
 He died in September 2016, a week after his first wedding anniversary and 15 months after being diagnosed.

 Sarah said: "Dave showed incredible strength and continued to live life to the maximum.